Monarch-Launcher/Monarch/docs/steam_login.md

 # Steam login

 ## Basics
 In the settings menu you can add your username and passward.
-These are stored in your operating systems secure store, and are *never* sent to a remote server by Monarch.
+The username is stored in plain text in settings.toml, the password is stored in your operating systems secure store, and are *never* sent to a remote server by
+Monarch.
 If you are interested in the actual code you can check out `src-tauri/src/monarch_utils/monarch_credentials.rs`.
+The recomended method for ease of use is to only enter your username.
+This will let SteamCMD prompt you for a password and 2FA on firs use.
+All other SteamCMD commands *should* then be able to use these cached credentials.

+If this fails you can proceed with the other meassures below.

 ## SteamGuard
 If you have SteamGuard enabled on your account you will be prompted to put in the SteamGuard code in the terminal when running any SteamCMD command.
-Monarch attempts to minimize the amount of times you get prompted by using `@NoPromptForPassword 1` which tells SteamCMD to cache your login.
-If however you don't want to have to enter your SteamGuard or it happens too often, there are ways of circumventing this.
+Monarch attempts to minimize the amount of times you get prompted by letting SteamCMD cache your login.
+If however it fails and you don't want to have to enter your SteamGuard or it happens too often, there are ways of circumventing this.

 1. Disable SteamGuard.
 A pretty straight-forward way to get around the SteamGuard issue.
 This is however a security risk as you now no longer have 2FA.
 2. Replace your existing SteamGuard.
 Below is a guide for replacing your existing SteamGuard with a Monarch compatible version. **WARNING:** This is also a security risk as Monarch will be able to calculate your SteamGuard code for you.
-If anyone manages to get access to your machine both your login and 2FA is compromised.
+If anyone manages to get access to your machine both your login and
+2FA is compromised.
 You have been warned, proceed with caution.

 ## Replacing SteamGuard
 **This guide is inspired by:** https://gist.github.com/mathielo/8367e464baa73941a075bae4dd5eed90